-The Baltimore Office of Promotion & The Arts announces the 13th annual Janet & Walter Sondheim Artscape Prize.
-The prestigious prize awards a $25,000 fellowship to a visual artist or visual artist collaborators living and working in the Baltimore region.
+The 14th annual Janet & Walter Sondheim Artscape Prize awards a $25,000 fellowship to assist in furthering the career of a visual artist or visual artist collaborators living and working in the Greater Baltimore region.

 Janet & Walter Sondheim Artscape Prize Timeline

 Announcement of Semifinalists: Late February/early March 2019

 Finalist Exhibition: Saturday, June 15–Sunday, August 11, 2019

 Award Announcement: Saturday, July 13, 2019 at 7pm; Galleries open at 10am

 Artscape: Friday, July 19–Saturday, July 21, 2019

 Sondheim Artscape Prize Recipients

 Past distinguished recipients of the Janet & Walter Sondheim Artscape Prize are: